 By Ashley Orona

-Daisy Figueroa, Francisco Millan and Joseph Rios have founded Hood Renovationz after recognizing the need for home improvements in their Southeast L.A. communities.
-They first saw the potential for home renovations after the overwhelming interest they received when they worked on Figueroa and her family’s home.
+Daisy Figueroa, Francisco Millan and Joseph Rios founded Hood Renovationz after recognizing the need for home improvement services in their Southeast L.A. communities.
+They decided to start their own organization after the overwhelming interest they received when they worked on Figueroa and her family’s home.

-Since then, all three have been raising funds through Gofundme to renovate other families’ homes.
-They also organized a desk giveaway for 10 students engaging in distance learning this fall.
+Since then, all three have been raising funds through GoFundMe to renovate other families’ homes.
+They also organized a desk giveaway for 10 students engaged in distance learning this fall.

-Many families in Southeast L.A., especially in immigrant communities of color, live in cramped spaces and have difficulty renovating their homes because of income and language barriers or because they are afraid to ask landlords to make repairs.
+Many families in Southeast L.A., especially in immigrant communities of color, live in cramped spaces and have difficulty renovating their homes because of lack of income and language barriers.

 Hood Renovationz began when Rios and Millan helped renovate Figueroa and her family’s bedroom and kitchen.
 Figueroa, her two sisters and parents all grew up in a one-bedroom apartment in Huntington Park after her parents emigrated from Mexico.
 Figueroa recalled having to share bunk beds with her sisters until college.
 With the renovation, she is finally able to give her parents their own space.

 “I think my parents are kind of the epitome of the American dream,” Figueroa said.
 “They migrated here to form a better life for my siblings and in migrating, they left a lot of things behind and you know they sacrificed a lot for us to be here and within that sacrifice came the sacrifice of space.”